BartFlu/shopper/README.md

   With Docker:
   1. Clone the repository.
 Go to './shopper/Shopper' directory and run 'docker-compose build'
   3. Run 'docker-compose up'.
-Once all the containers are up and running open django cli and run python manage.py makemigrations python manage.py migrate python manage.py search_engine --rebuild - Note.
+Once all the containers are up and running open django cli and run

+    ``` python manage.py makemigrations

+     python manage.py migrate

+     python manage.py search_engine --rebuild

+    - Note.
 This command often causes errors when running in docker-compose.
 However the program can run without it until I find the cause.

-     python manage.py runscript add_tags_and_categories
+     python manage.py runscript add_tags_and_categories```

   5. App is running at http://localhost:8000